 The Artifacts field now looks like this for the partial run:

 Snapshot with partial deploy and with smart deploy and artifact staging are enabled.
 In the Select a Snapshot field, click the down arrow and select the Upgrade_latestMC snapshot.

 In the list of artifacts to be deployed in the application process, click in the "1 Config" row to deselect (disable the selection of) the Config component (based on the

 env.shartifact) and click OK.

 The Select a Snapshot and Artifacts fields now look like this for the partial run:

 This example shows the job details for a specific step.
 Clicking in the cleanup db step opens the Job Details page:

 This example shows that the rollback step has not run yet:

-Clicking in the rollback step opens the Job Details page, showing that the status is Waiting for Precondition .
-This step will not run until the precondition is met.
+Select in the rollback step to open the Job Details page, showing that the status is Waiting for Precondition.
+This step does not run until the precondition is met.